Value (ethics): Cultural values

 Values relate to the norms of a culture, but they are more global and intellectual than norms.
 Norms provide rules for behavior in specific situations, while values identify what should be judged as good or evil.
 While norms are standards, patterns, rules and guides of expected behavior, values are abstract concepts of what is important and worthwhile.
 Flying the national flag on a holiday is a norm, but it reflects the value of patriotism.
 Wearing dark clothing and appearing solemn are normative behaviors to manifest respect at a funeral.
 Different cultures represent values differently and to different levels of emphasis.
 "Over the last three decades, traditional-age college students have shown an increased interest in personal well-being and a decreased interest in the welfare of others."
 Values seemed to have changed, affecting the beliefs, and attitudes of the students.

 Members take part in a culture even if each member's personal values do not entirely agree with some of the normative values sanctioned in that culture.
 This reflects an individual's ability to synthesize and extract aspects valuable to them from the multiple subcultures they belong to.

 If a group member expresses a value that seriously conflicts with the group's norms, the group's authority may carry out various ways of encouraging conformity or stigmatizing the non-conforming behavior of that member.
 For example, imprisonment can result from conflict with social norms that the state has established as law.

 Furthermore, cultural values can be expressed at a global level through institutions participating in the global economy.
 For example, values important to global governance can include leadership, legitimacy, and efficiency.
 Within our current global governance architecture, leadership is expressed through the G20, legitimacy through the United Nations, and efficiency through member-driven international organizations.
 The expertise provided by international organizations and civil society depends on the incorporation of flexibility in the rules, to preserve the expression of identity in a globalized world.

 Nonetheless, in warlike economic competition, differing views may contradict each other, particularly in the field of culture.
 Thus audiences in Europe may regard a movie as an artistic creation and grant it benefits from special treatment, while audiences in the United States may see it as mere entertainment, whatever its artistic merits.
-EU policies based on the notion of "cultural exception" can become juxtaposed with the policy of "cultural specificity" on the liberal Anglo-Saxon side.
+EU policies based on the notion of "cultural exception" can become juxtaposed with the liberal policy of "cultural specificity" in English-speaking countries.
 Indeed, international law traditionally treats films as property and the content of television programs as a service.
 Consequently, cultural interventionist policies can find themselves opposed to the Anglo-Saxon liberal position, causing failures in international negotiations.